Aliases for PARP2 Gene

 GeneCards Summary for PARP2 Gene

 PARP2 (Poly(ADP-Ribose) Polymerase 2) is a Protein Coding gene.
 Diseases associated with PARP2 include Arts Syndrome.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Nucleotide excision repair.
-GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Regulation of Telomerase.
+Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is PARP1.

 UniProtKB/Swiss-Prot for PARP2 Gene